jb-cheng/jb-cheng/README.md

     </summary>
   </ul>
   <p>
     👋 Hey there!
 I'm a forth year software engineering student at Ontario Tech University.
-I'm interested in AI Agents, LLMs, and the application of ML theory.
+I'm interested in AI Agents, LLMs, and NLP.
 In my free time, I like rock climbing and catching up on Arknights' stories.
 My favorite food is noodles + soup 🍜.<br><br>
     <b> 💡 Anyways here's me on a daily basis: </b>
   </p>
 </div>